JoshuaJakowlew/vk-findme/Readme.md

 # VK-Findme

-This script allows you to find your (or maybe not) faces in Vkontakte social network.
+This script allows you to find your (or maybe not your) faces in Vkontakte social network.

-## What does this script do
+## What this script does

 1. Trains face recognition model based on your images
 2. Dumps all images from your friend's pages